Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-events/objective_c.md

 # Chat events

 Earlier you created a conversation in the Nexmo CLI and added the two users to that conversation.
 Conversations, modeled as `NXMConversation` objects in the Client SDK, are how the users will communicate.
 You can learn more about conversations in the [Conversation API documentation](/conversation/concepts/conversation).
 Chat events, or `NXMEvent` objects, are sent using the conversation that you created, so to get chat event you will first need to fetch the conversation.

-To do so, the following additions are required to `ChatViewController.m`:
+To implement this, the additions to `ChatViewController.m` shown in the following sections are required.

 Add properties for the conversation and events as well as conformance to the `NXMConversationDelegate` in the interface: